Banned from Atlantis

 Banned From Atlantis was a Winnipeg-based punk, rock, Punk rock and indie band active from 1990 to 1995.

 History

 The band consisted of Mike Germain (vocals, lead guitar), James Meagher (drums), Lisa Smirl (bass) and Doug McLean (acoustic guitar).
 They signed with Fresh Bread Records and, in 1994, released a 15-track 'demo', titled Banned From Atlantis - Demo.
 They then released the cassettes Permanent Waves and Outie, as well as a split EP with the band Elliot (not the Kentucky band of the same name).

 They then signed onto Sister Records for their 1995 release of People Write to Geena Davis in Japanese.
 McLean dedicated People Write to Geena Davis in Japanese to the memory of Christian J. Watson (1970–1994).

-Their live shows could be described as being chaotic, sloppy and energetic.
-James Meagher would be behind his drum kit (usually shirtless), pounding the cymbals harder and faster than most drummers, and you could count on his crash cymbal falling over at least once during the show.
-What he lacked in his ability to keep a solid rhythm, James made up in energy and ferocity.
-Doug McLean would play his distorted acoustic guitar, jumping up and down in one spot while playing.

 The band broke up in late 1995.